-E, as she’s called around here, has been a full time member of the Riggin team since 2004, having started in 2002 part time.
+E, as she’s called around here, has been a part of the Riggin crew going on 17 years.
 She holds the official title of Shore Operations Manager but really is an indispensable part of the day to day operations, doing a bit of everything – except sailing the boat and cooking.
 E lives in nearby with her daughter Annaliese.
 If you have trouble locating her, first check to see if there is a Patriots game on as that’s where you will most likely find her.
-If there’s no game, it’s possible she’s run away to knit in a villa in Prague, planting a garden outside her tree house in the woods, or stalking James Bond around the globe.
+If there’s no game, she is probably hiking in the woods or in a cozy place knitting, cross stitching.
+You might also find her wandering around the garden playing in the dirt or stalking James Bond around the globe.

 “Not only is she fun to sail (and “well-Captained”) the warmth and enthusiasm you both show in everything you do makes me, and the other passengers who sail with you, feel truly a part of the Riggin family”

 “The food was outstanding and healthy.
 We enjoyed the fresh herbs, veggies, wonderful breads, etc. Jon, we felt so safe with you at the wheel guiding us.”